 Family Education Rights and Privacy Act (FERPA)

-When your student turns 18 years old or begins attending college, all of your rights transfer to your student through the Family Educational Rights and Privacy Act.
-The law is designed to protect the privacy of your student's education records and gives you the right to:
+When your student turns 18 years old or begins attending a postsecondary institution at any age, the rights under FERPA transfer from the parents to the student.
+The Family Education Rights and Privacy Act (FERPA) law is designed to protect the privacy of your student's educational records and gives the student the right to:

 - Have some control over the disclosure of personally identifiable information from the education records